 Maori myths and legends feature many stories about the haka.

-Today the haka is used by many sporting teams.
+Today the haka is used by many sporting teams, events, schools and in welcoming guests onto a marae.
 Along with our national anthem, The All Blacks perform the intimidating challenge with passion and pride before kick off to each game.

 The regular use of the haka has reclaimed the dignity and mystique attached to this traditional art form, and made this unique dance an icon of New Zealand.